MicroZAMOD – simulating tax and benefit policies for development in Zambia

 MicroZAMOD, the tax-benefit microsimulation model for Zambia, is a highly versatile yet easy to use tool for policymakers and researchers alike.
 It allows the user to analyse and compare the effects of different benefit policy scenarios on poverty, inequality, and government revenues.
 The model applies user-defined tax and benefit policy rules to micro-data on individuals and households and calculates the effects of these rules on household income.

-With MicroZAMOD, users can simulate hypothetical reforms of the tax-and-benefit system.
+With MicroZAMOD, users can simulate reforms of the Zambian tax and benefit system.
 They can estimate, for example, the number of beneficiaries and analyse the characteristics of the prospective recipients of a hypothetical benefit.
-MicroZAMOD also allows users to implement hypothetical income tax and social security reforms and calculate their effects on the government budget.
+MicroZAMOD also allows users to implement hypothetical income tax and social security reforms and calculate their effects on inequality and the government budget.
+Existing policies or past policy reforms can be evaluated as well.

 MicroZAMOD can answer for example following questions: